There is no free will.

 I rebelled against their belief

 Our familial heritage in which beliefs are formed over generations is a major block to free will.
 Belief belongs to a set of assumptions based on mental representations where likelihoods are perceived to be true.
 Our parents teach us their beliefs.
 They teach in conscious and unconscious ways.
-Embedded within parental or familial beliefs are behaviors of a parent or parents to rebel.
-Within the subset or rebelliousness may be exceptions and / or contradictions.
-Our for-bearers learned these beliefs and behaviors under the wing of their parents and their grandparents to the beginnings of civilization.
+Embedded within parental or familial beliefs are behaviors of a parent in arrays of pre-determined thought and action.
+Even when we notice a rebellious behavior father against his father’s belief – that rebelliousness is a kind of slavery.
+Taking up an opposite belief (as a rebellion) is a reaction to a belief and is not free.
+Our for-bearers learned beliefs and behaviors under the wing of their parents and their grandparents to the beginnings of civilization.

 Habits of mind are only one kind of habit.